Tochinonada Taiichi: Career

 Born in Nanao, he was a rival of fellow top division wrestler Dejima in elementary school.
 He was an amateur sumo champion at Takushoku University, winning the College Yokozuna title.
 He joined Kasugano stable through a connection to Chigonoura Oyakata (the former sekiwake Masudayama), who was a fellow Takushoku University alumni and a coach at the stable, and made his professional debut in January 1996.
 Because of his amateur achievements he had makushita tsukedashi status, and so his debut tournament was in the third highest makushita division.
+In July he found himself in a rare nine-way playoff for the championship, but failed to win in the final bout.
 He made the jūryō division in November 1996, switching from his family name of Gotō and adopting the shikona of Tochinonada.
 He was promoted to the top makuuchi division three tournaments later in May 1997.

 Tochinonada had a strong start to his makuuchi career, earning special prizes for Fighting Spirit in consecutive tournaments in July and September 1997.
 He made his titled san'yaku debut that November at the rank of komusubi.
 However he could manage only six wins there and did not return to the san'yaku ranks until January 2001, when he made komusubi once again.
 He reached his highest rank of sekiwake in March 2001 and held it for two tournaments.
 He was runner-up in the January 2003 tournament, when he lost his first four matches but then rallied to win eleven in a row to finish three wins behind Asashōryū.
 He was also runner-up to Kaiō in September 2004, where he also scored 11–4.